ssciwr/lunch-time-python/README.md

 ## Sessions

-Next installment of Lunch Time Python: tba
+Next installment of Lunch Time Python:

+* Friday, March 25th 2022 12pm. [pillow](https://pillow.readthedocs.io)

 Here is a list of past sessions which you can reproduce in a Cloud environment by clicking the [Binder](https://mybinder.org) links below: